bofenghuang/vigogne/README.md

 You can also translate it to other languages using the [translation script](https://github.com/bofenghuang/vigogne/blob/main/scripts/translate_data.py).
 Don't forget to modify your [translation prompt](https://github.com/bofenghuang/vigogne/blob/e6ae25fc0569ca85c25529a6d06122b35426aa2d/scripts/translate_data.py#L47-L57).

+The translation may have compromised the accuracy of certain tasks, such as generating rhyming words or correcting grammar (discussed [here](https://github.com/tloen/alpaca-lora/pull/127)).
+We warmly welcome PRs to help clean up this dataset!

 The following command shows how to estimate the price for translating the full dataset.

 ```bash